qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 <img src="https://qnkhuat.github.io/plotly-charts/ev-vs-ce/plots/where_is_the_energy_go_power_to_wheels_with_rb.png" style="width:100%" class="img-center">

 This is where the energy being used to do the real work including :
-- Slow dow down using brakes
 - Winning the traction between the vehicles and the road.
 - Air resistance
+- Slowing down using brakes

 But there are an important factor that makes EVs awesome: Regenerative brake technology.
 By principles, when ever the rotor rotate faster than the Rotation Magnetic Field, the Induction Motor will turn to be a generator that can re-charge the battery.
 So when ever we slowing down or going down hill, the car will re-charge itself.

-This is very effieciece especially for city-driving when we use energy to accelerate then waste that energy with break repeatedly.
+It is curicial especially for city-driving when we use energy to accelerate then waste that energy with brake repeatedly.
 Now with the re-generative braking system we can recover about 17% of our input energy.
-And the cool thing is we could go mostly with the the pedal in EVs.

 ## Power Auxiliarary Electrical
 <img src="https://qnkhuat.github.io/plotly-charts/ev-vs-ce/plots/where_is_the_energy_go_left_over.png" style="width:100%" class="img-center">